Oil & Gas Engineering Services

 With ENA2, integrity is never an assumption—it’s an engineered decision.

-Controlling Flow Instabilities in Oil & Gas Systems
+Slug Flow, Surge, and Transient Flow Analysis for Oil & Gas Systems

-Pipelines and process systems are frequently exposed to unsteady flow conditions that can result in damaging pressure surges, vibration, and equipment failure.
-One of the most critical phenomena in multiphase and transient systems is slug flow—a sudden shift in fluid momentum and mass distribution.
+Pipelines and process systems are frequently exposed to unsteady flow conditions that can lead to damaging pressure surges, vibration, support loading, and equipment failure.
+One of the most critical phenomena in multiphase and transient systems is slug flow, where sudden shifts in fluid momentum and mass distribution create severe operating loads.

-At ENA2, we simulate slug flow and pressure surges using advanced Computational Fluid Dynamics (CFD) to capture rapid flow transitions, shockwave propagation, liquid accumulation, and pressure spikes.
-Our models assess the interaction of gas-liquid interfaces and their impact on elbows, risers, separators, and support structures.
+At ENA2, we simulate slug flow and pressure surges using advanced Computational Fluid Dynamics (CFD) to capture rapid flow transitions, liquid accumulation, pressure spikes, and shockwave propagation.
+Our models assess gas-liquid interface behavior and its impact on elbows, risers, separators, piping systems, and support structures.

 These simulations help engineers design safer pipelines by locating surge-prone regions, validating support layouts, and optimizing valve sequences or control strategies.
 Whether working with long-distance buried pipelines or topside headers, ENA2 ensures your systems are evaluated for flow-induced risks and engineered for safe, continuous operation.